paigeman/ns-3-vanet-scratch/docs/How-to-use-this-repo.md

 }
 ```

+Additionally, note that the size returned by the `GetSerializedSize` function should match the serialization functions called within the `Serialize` function.
+For example, suppose a class inheriting from `ns3::Header` contains only one `uint8_t` type of data, and you want to serialize it in the previously mentioned way of "reading data in network format and returning it in host format."
+Since ns-3 does not officially provide a `WriteHtonU8` function for serializing single-byte data, you can use `WriteHtonU16` to serialize this data.
+In this case, the return value of the `GetSerializedSize` function should be 2 instead of 1.

 The `Print` function is used to print the contents of an object, which means writing data to an `ostream` in your own way.

 Add the custom `Header` to the `Packet` :